 The members of this group were among the first New Orleans East residents to return to this devastated area following Katrina and to begin rebuilding.
 As of May 2006, 45 of 50 Vietnamese-owned businesses in the Village de l’Est neighborhood (also known as Versailles), around Mary Queen of Vietnam Church had managed to re-open.
 This cohesion has been reinforced by the Vietnamese churches, in addition to being sustained by the prior experience of fleeing as refugees, then starting over.
 The neighborhood association is actively planning and designing a Vietnam Town that would visibly highlight its presence and potentially attract visitors, while providing services to community members of all ages.

-Of other Far Eastern peoples, only the Vietnamese are here in substantial numbers.
+Of other Far Eastern peoples, only the Vietnamese dwell in New Orleans in substantial numbers.
 The reason for their presence is evident.
 The U.S. government brought them to America as refugees from the communists, and they gravitated to south.
 Louisiana because of the sub-tropical climate, the fishing, and the French-Catholic presence.
 Most of the Vietnamese who have settled in West Jefferson and in the Versailles section of East New Orleans are Catholics.
 They have their own churches under the auspices of the New Orleans diocese; a number of them were already priests when they arrived.
 These churches practice many folk-customs not found in the Roman Church.
 Vietnamese have started some businesses such as groceries and restaurants, and found employment in all sorts of retail stores.
 They seem determined to provide for the higher education of their young people, and show an industry an ability to help themselves reminiscent of the first wave of Cuban refugees from Castro.
 It is too early to forecast just what will be the result of the increased wealth and position of the Vietnamese in a decade or two.
 One might guess that they will not remain as aloof as the Chinese have.

-Yugoslav: The Yugoslav community of New Orleans and Plaquemines Parish is prosperous today because they began the cultivation of the Louisiana oyster, until then gathered in its wild state.
-They developed here techniques they already employed at home in the Adriatic, so that today the harvesting and merchandising of the much-loved local oyster is chiefly in the hands of these Dalmatians.
+The Yugoslav community of New Orleans and Plaquemines Parish is prosperous today because they began the cultivation of the Louisiana oyster, until then gathered in its wild state.
+They developed techniques they already employed at home in the Adriatic, so that today the harvesting and merchandising of the much-loved local oyster is chiefly in the hands of these Dalmatians.
 They also developed greatly the orange culture of Plaquemines and made orange wine a well-known local delicacy.
 Like the Greeks, many liked to bring over wives from the homeland, and relatives as well, so that the colony has been ethnically replenished as the years go by.
 Today a large percentage of our Yugoslavs have made their mark in the professions.
 They generally retain their Catholic affiliation, and many refer to themselves as Austrians, because of their citizenship when they migrated (most of the “Austrians” in the 1970 Census of Louisiana are really Dalmatians); in the nineteenth century they were more generally called Slavonians .In recent years this group has become very successful in popularizing its native cuisine, or in adapting its cooking to the seafood tastes of creolized New Orleanians.
 Nowadays, one can detect a strong tendency among the Yugoslavs to intermarry with the rest of the population, rather like the Italians.